fpereiro/tnote/index.md

 > "Y es música, música, siempre, sí." -- Norberto Napolitano

-tnote is an alternative and experimental musical notation.
+tnote is an experimental musical notation.
 It is based on the following principles:

 1. **Use a text format to represent music**: tnote uses an open text format to represent and transmit music.
 The format is humanly readable and writable; it is also easily parseable by computers, facilitating both analysis and artistic creation with the help of computers.
 2. **Treat all twelve notes as equal citizens**: tnote uses a single number to represent each of the twelve notes of the [octave](https://en.wikipedia.org/wiki/Equal_temperament).
 There is no concept of sharps or flats.
 3. **Use the graphical possibilities of the digital age**: the widespread availability of computers allows faithful reproduction of alternate graphical arrangements to express music.
-While tnote is textual, it uses colors and levels of scales to make the music more readable and memorable.
+While tnote is textual, it uses colors and levels of scale to make the music more readable and memorable.
 4. **Use the interactive possibilities of the digital age**: a digital music notation allows for interactivity, which can be an aid to learning and memorizing.
 The tnote interface allows reproduction of individual notes, voices and entire pieces, to assist reading and to allow exploration.
-5. **Stimulate the exploration of approaches to express music**: the standard musical notation is a refined, time-tested and indisputable tool for writing music.
+5. **Stimulate the exploration of novel approaches to notate music**: the standard musical notation is a refined, time-tested and indisputable tool for reading and writing music.
 This project considers, however, that the time is ripe to explore alternatives and improvements to it. tnote is a contribution to this latent potential.

 ## Using tnote

 tnote runs on any modern browser and requires no installation.
 You can find the latest version [here](https://fpereiro.github.io/tnote/tnote/tnote.html).

-tnote uses Keith Horwood's amazing [audiosynth library](https://github.com/keithwhor/audiosynth) to generate the synthetized piano sounds.
+tnote uses Keith Horwood's amazing [audiosynth library](https://github.com/keithwhor/audiosynth) to generate synthetized piano sounds.

 ## Demo